TheOdinProject/curriculum/contributing.md

 ## How to Contribute

-To contribute, [submit a pull request](https://help.github.com/articles/using-pull-requests) (preferred) or [email us](mailto:curriculum@theodinproject.com) your suggestions directly.
+To contribute, [fork the repository](https://help.github.com/articles/fork-a-repo), make your changes or additions, then [submit a pull request](https://help.github.com/articles/using-pull-requests) (preferred) or [email us](mailto:curriculum@theodinproject.com) your suggestions directly.
 You can also [open up a Github issue](https://github.com/TheOdinProject/curriculum/issues) instead.

+If you're adding a solution to one of the projects, first save it in your own repository and then just make a link to it in the appropriate project's section.
+Be sure to give your partner appropriate acknowledgement if they want it.

 If you have questions about The Odin Project itself, [contact us here](mailto:admin@theodinproject.com).